grizlibier/wcomf/README.md

 In the next version:

-- Errowkeys will be supported  (done)

-- Thirst will be added  (done)

-- New monsters  (in progress)
+- New monsters  (to-do)

- ->(added slimes and wandering bones for early stages)

-- New items, spellbooks, weapons, aromor, ...  (in progress)
+- New items(spellbooks, general items, potions, ...)  (to-do)

- ->(javelins and shurikens reworked to be thrown weapons)

 - Bugfixing  (in progress)

- ->(irrelevant key input affecting the world fixed)

- ->(a 'T' being described as a goblin, as well as several other monsters being described wrongly, fixed)

- ->(leveling will happen at the moment of getting the needed amount of xp, any xp over the needed amount will be carried over)

 Logs:

+version 0.0.2.5(8 feb 2021)
+// This is more of a patch than a new version, but I hope that the nastiest bugs are gone by now //

+- Errowkeys are now supported

+- Thirst is added

+- New monsters

+ -> added slimes and wandering bones for early stages

+- Items reworked

+ -> javelins and shurikens are reworked to be thrown weapons

+- Bugfixing

+ -> irrelevant key input affecting the world fixed

+ -> a 'T' being described as a goblin, as well as several other monsters being described wrongly, have gotten their appropriate names

+ -> leveling will happen at the moment of getting the needed amount of xp, any xp over the needed amount will be carried over to the next level

 version 0.0.2(7 feb 2021)